-- 1. Establishing a 'Centre of Climate Resilience', with a range of purposes and functions including as a voice for Torres Strait, a place for traditional knowledge, research into climate change options, training, technology development and so on. - 2.
-Establishing a process for community-owned, community-scale adaptation plans and the employment and training of community officers (some groups mentioned resilience, others sustainability, others community champions) however they are all for driving locally owned solutions. - 3.
+- 1. Establishing a 'Centre of Climate Resilience', with a range of purposes and functions including as a voice for Torres Strait, a place for traditional knowledge, research into climate change options, training, technology development and so on. - Establishing a process for community-owned, community-scale adaptation plans and the employment and training of community officers (some groups mentioned resilience, others sustainability, others community champions) however they are all for driving locally owned solutions. - 3.
 Local energy, water, housing design and food production shifts that have mitigation and adaptation dimensions as well as making health and economic sense. - 4.
-Changes to the funding model and current agency/service delivery approach, establishments of trusts and of reinvesting compensation and other income into solutions creating better partnerships so that agencies help us to adapt and implement local ideas.
+Improvements to the development model of the region that facilitate improved outcomes for communities through incorporating climate resilience principles into governance.